Hacking report threatens Murdoch's grip on BSkyB

-Parliament’s culture committee is widely expected to criticize News Corp in its long-awaited report, raising the possibility that the British broadcast watchdog Ofcom will take action against Rupert Murdoch’s media conglomerate.
+Parliament’s culture committee is widely expected to criticise News Corp in its long-awaited report, raising the possibility that the British broadcast watchdog Ofcom will take action against Rupert Murdoch’s media conglomerate.

 News Corp lies at the centre of a long-running scandal over phone and computer hacking, in which journalists intercepted the voicemails of celebrities and crime victims, and now faces allegations that police officers were also paid for information that was used in newspaper reports.

-Meanwhile, Murdoch’s influential British newspapers, which were subdued for a time at the height of the scandal, have gone on the offensive against Conservative Prime Minister David Cameron and his coalition government.
+Meanwhile, Murdoch’s influential British newspapers, which were subdued for a time at the height of the scandal, have gone on the offensive against Conservative Prime Minister David Camerson and his coalition government.

 “From a political standpoint, Rupert Murdoch’s attacks could have really burned his bridges with the government,” said Ian Whittaker, a media analyst at London investment bank Liberum Capital, who follows BSkyB.